luciopaiva/witchcraft/README.md

 > "I almost wish you could just stick JavaScript in ~/.js.
 Do you know what I'm saying?"

-dot.js is a Google Chrome extension that executes JavaScript files in `~/.js` based on the page domain being accessed.
+dot.js is a Google Chrome extension that executes JavaScript and CSS files in `~/.js` based on the page domain being accessed.

-If you navigate to `https://www.google.com`, dot.js will execute `~/.js/google.com.js`.
+If you navigate to `https://www.google.com`, dot.js will execute `~/.js/google.com.js` and `~/.js/google.com.css`.

-This makes it super easy to spruce up your favorite pages using JavaScript.
+This makes it super easy to spruce up your favorite pages using JavaScript and your own stylesheets.

 On subdomains such as http://gist.github.com, dot.js will try to load `~/.js/gist.github.com.js` as well as `~/.js/github.com.js` and `~/.js/com.js`.
+The same goes with CSS: `~/.js/gist.github.com.css`, `~/.js/github.com.css` and `~/.js/com.css` will be tried.

 GreaseMonkey user scripts are great, but you need to publish them somewhere and re-publish after making modifications.
 With dot.js, just add or edit files in `~/.js`.
 Script changes will immediately be seen by the extension; no need to reload anything.